p1ng-request/docs/templates/HubSpot/HubSpot_Get_contact_from_id.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-**Description :** This notebook get a contact from HubSpot using its ID.
-Data will be returned as json with keys:
+**Description:** This notebook allows you to retrieve contact information from a HubSpot account using a contact ID.
-- 'id': number,
-- 'properties': dict
-- 'createdAt': datetime
-- 'updatedAt': datetime
-- 'archived': boolean

 ## Input